Reversible dynamics with closed time-like curves and freedom of choice: Deterministic processes

-In ordinary dynamics, a \textit{process} is a function that maps the state of a system at a given time to the state at a future time.
-Operationally, we can think of the state in the past as a `preparation' and the one in the future as the outcome of a `measurement'.
-To generalise this picture, we consider $N$ spacetime regions, in which agents can perform arbitrary operations.
+In order to generalise the ordinary characterisation of a process as a function with initial conditions, we consider $N$ spacetime regions (which we henceforth refer to as \textit{local regions} or \textit{regions}), in which agents can perform arbitrary operations.
 In particular, each agent will observe a state coming from the past of the region and prepare a state to send out through the future.
 The key assumption is that the actions of the agents in the regions are independent from the relevant dynamics governing the exterior of the regions.
 In other words, agents retain their ``freedom of choice'' to perform arbitrary operations.
+However, the system's dynamics, together with the spacetime's geometry, constrains the system's behaviour outside the regions.
+Therefore outside the spacetime regions, the dynamics is completely deterministic and fixed, once appropriate boundary conditions have been specified.
 In this approach, a \textit{process} should determine the outcomes of measurements performed by an agent, as a function of the operations performed by the others.
+In this way, we define a \textit{process} as a generalised model for the dynamics connecting distinct spacetime regions.

-To simplify the analysis, we assume that each region is connected and it has only space-like boundaries (one future and one past).
-This ensures that, in a CTC-free spacetime, each region is either in the future, in the past, or space-like to any other, so a violation of causal order between the regions can be attributed to a lack of causal order in the background spacetime.
-Furthermore, we shall assume that all the time-like curves contained in a region can be extended to curves that cross each boundary once (in particular, the regions contain no CTCs).
-This ensures that each region is locally indistinguishable from a region in ordinary spacetime and enables a simple characterisation of local operations as functions from past to future boundary.
+We shall assume that the regions in which the agents act are connected, non-overlapping, and their boundaries can be divided into two subsets (one ``past'' and one ``future'') that do not contain timelike pieces.
+This ensures that, in a CTC-free spacetime (or more generally, a globally hyperbolic spacetime), each region is either in the future, in the past, or spacelike to any other, so a violation of causal order between the regions can be attributed to a lack of causal order in the background spacetime\footnote{If we were to consider timelike boundaries, it would be possible to have time-like curves which exit a region, cross into another one, and then go back to the original region, all within a globally hyperbolic spacetime.}.
+Furthermore, we shall restrict to local regions that do not contain CTCs, or more generally we require that these localised regions are indistinguishable from localised regions in a globally hyperbolic spacetime.
+We also assume that any timelike curve which enters through the past (future boundary) exits through the future boundary (past boundary).
+This enables a simple characterisation of local operations in the regions as functions from past to future boundary.

+Besides the above conditions, we do not make any further assumption on the spacetime geometry or causal structure, nor on the dynamics of the physical system on which the agents act.
+The approach only treats abstractly the functional relations between degrees of freedom and only requires that local agents retain their freedom to choose arbitrary operations, without generating any logical inconsistency.